Identity Provider Settings

 Client Secret A confidential authentication key from your identity provider.
 Keep this secure and never share or expose it publicly.

-After making any necessary changes, click Save to update your configuration settings.
+After making any necessary changes, click Save to update your configuration.
+Use the Test Connection button to verify your credentials are working before saving.

-Exchange authentication is optional and only required if you want Adcyma to perform Exchange Online-related operations, such as converting User mailboxes to Shared mailboxes or other Exchange management tasks.
+Exchange authentication is optional and only required if you want Adcyma to perform Exchange Online operations.

 Single Sign-On (SSO)

-Toggle Enable SSO to control how users authenticate.
-When enabled, all logins go through your configured identity provider.
+Toggle Enable SSO to require all users to sign in through your configured identity provider.
 When disabled, users authenticate directly with Adcyma using their own credentials.

 Managing Your Settings